There are some specifics about remediating hosts that are part of a vSAN cluster.

 If some of the tests against the vSAN cluster fail, Update Manager displays the vSAN health check as unsuccessful in the remediation pre-check dialog box, and recommends actions that you take before you remediate the cluster.

 Running the pre-remediation check part of which is the vSAN Health check does not prevent you from starting the remediation process on a vSAN cluster.
-However, it is best to wait for the results from the vSAN Health check in case you need to take extra actions to ensure successful remediation on the cluster.
+However, it is best to wait for the results from the vSAN Health check in case you need to take extra actions to ensure a successful remediation on the cluster.

 As part of the upgrade process, the vSAN health check runs before the host enters maintenance mode and after the host exits maintenance mode.
+In the vSphere Client you can disable the vSAN Health Check during remediation.

 For more detailed information about vSAN Health, select a vSAN cluster, click the Monitor tab, and click .